Why get an M.A. in communication?

 The Jack J. Valenti School of Communication at the University of Houston offers four Master’s degrees directed toward professional success in both academic and non-academic careers.
 The goal of the program is to produce graduate students who are able to move effectively into professional media positions, advance their current careers, teach in junior colleges or high schools, or enter into top doctoral programs.

 To date, our school has placed graduates into top-ranked Ph.D. programs as well as into non-academic positions in both public and private institutions.
 Regardless of the career goal, the graduate program broadens each student’s communication expertise through courses that improve conceptual, applied, and research skills—all of which are critical for successful careers in today’s information-oriented and changing global society.

-There are four major areas of concentration within this program: Mass Communication Studies, Public Relations Studies, and Health Communication Studies.
+There are three major areas of concentration within this program: Mass Communication Studies, Public Relations Studies, and Health Communication Studies.

 Health communication concentration examines the symbolic and organizational processes by which people, individually and collectively, understand, shape, and accommodate to health and illness.
 Mass communication concentration explains the development of modern media systems and their impact on society, and examines ways in which the media contribute and respond to political, social and economic issues.
 Public relations concentration studies theory and research needed to help advancing practitioners assist organizations to communicate and strengthen relationships with their stakeholders.
 Emphasis is given to management issues relevant to products, services, image, and public policy issues.

 Dr. Jennifer Vardeman-Winter, Director of Graduate Studies, at firstname.lastname@example.org